-Building the park on a shoestring budget The town did not compromise on building a first-class facility, but it did find a way to build it on the cheap.
 "A design-build contract allowed us to watch every expenditure," said Litten.
 "For example, a new chiller would have cost us over \$100,000.
-After a nationwide search, we found a six-year-old chiller, which had been sitting in a warehouse.
+After a nationwide search, we found a six-year-old President's Award & Economic Development chiller, which had been sitting in a warehouse.
 We purchased this never-used chiller for \$38,000.
 We didn't build this as if we were using our own money - we built it as if we were using our grandmother's money!"
-Since the grand opening in November 2015, Bridgewater's Generation's Park has drawn: - 3,440 individual ice skating sessions last winter; - 1 new restaurant, which has paid rent and generated meals taxes to help pay for the park Jalepenos Restaurant - 1 proposed restaurant, already under construction - 1 marriage proposal on the ice.
-(She said "yes," by the way.) - 50 farmers' markets and 10 concerts and movies Litten says it would have been easy to give up after unsuccessfully pitching the idea to over 200 restaurants, but he knew that finding the right restaurant was the key.
+Since the grand opening in November 2015, Bridgewater's Generation's Park has drawn: - 3,440 individual ice skating sessions last winter; - 1 new restaurant, which has paid rent and generated meals taxes to help pay for the park Jalepenos Restaurant - l proposed restaurant, already under construction - 1 marriage proposal on the ice.
+(She said "ves," by the way.) - 50 farmers' markets and 10 concerts and movies Litten says it would have been easy to give up after unsuccessfully pitching the idea to over 200 restaurants, but he knew that finding the right restaurant was the key.
 "Perhaps, then, we are most pleased that we chose the hard paths," said Litten, "- the ones that required creativity and sweat and persistence - when the easy paths would not have helped our citizens."

 What the judges had to say "The ice skating rink was a risk that really paid off.
 It took a lot of courage from the community to do this!
 Great quality-of lifeproject."
-Norton turns safety threat into opportunity to build safe, beautiful gateway City of Norton Infrastructure Award THROUGH THE SAFE ROUTES to School project, The city of Norton turned a serious threat to public safety into an opportunity to build a beautiful community gateway and gathering place.
+0 Norton turns safety threat into opportunity to build safe, beautiful gateway Infrastructure Award City of Norton THROUGH THE SAFE ROUTES to School project, The city of Norton turned a serious threat to public safety into an opportunity to build a beautiful community gateway and gathering place.
 In 2006, the city began plans to replace 2,200 feet of the city's worst sidewalk.
 However, after completion of a preliminary engineering report, it quickly became apparent that there was a much larger safety issue than previously thought.
 An old abandoned highwall - a remnant of mining activities in the 1930s - 1950s - was posing a significant danger, including rockslides, to pedestrians and vehicles that traveled the adjoining sidewalk and roadway each day.
 Worst of all, the sidewalk was a main thoroughfare between downtown and the city's elementary and middle schools.
 In addition to the dangers it posed to public safety, the highwall was an eyesore at the very gateway to Norton's downtown area.
+The "welcome wall" creates a beautiful entrance into the city's downtown.
 The community was in dire need of a safe route from downtown to school, but cost was clearly a challenge.
 By securing a grant from the Virginia Department of Transportation (VDOT) and Abandoned Mine Land funding from the Virginia Department of Mines, Minerals and Energy (DMME), the city was able to leverage local funds with these funding sources to complete the otherwise unaffordable project.